Love Song for a Vampire

-"Love Song for a Vampire" is a song composed and recorded by Scottish singer-songwriter Annie Lennox.
-It was recorded for Francis Ford Coppola's 1992 film, Bram Stoker's Dracula based on the 1897 gothic horror novel, where it plays during the end credits.
-Produced by Stephen Lipson, it was released in February 1993 by RCA and BMG as a double A-side with "Little Bird" in Ireland, the United Kingdom and several other countries in Europe.
+"Love Song for a Vampire" is a song by Scottish singer Annie Lennox.
+Written by Lennox and produced by Stephen Lipson, it was recorded for Francis Ford Coppola's 1992 film, Bram Stoker's Dracula based on the 1897 gothic horror novel, where it plays during the end credits.
+It was released in February 1993 by RCA and BMG as a double A-side with "Little Bird" in Ireland, the United Kingdom and several other countries in Europe.
 "Love Song for a Vampire" received positive contemporary and retrospective reviews.
-The music video for the song was directed by Sophie Muller, featuring footage from Bram Stoker's Dracula.
+The accompanying music video for the song was directed by Sophie Muller, featuring footage from Bram Stoker's Dracula.

 Background and recording

-When Lennox was approached to contribute vocals for the Bram Stoker's Dracula soundtrack, she had claimed she had "little interest in Bram Stoker’s book".
-Instead, Lennox had claimed that she had developed a fondness of a new series of novels including The Vampire Chronicles, by Anne Rice.
-Rice published the first installment, Interview with the Vampire, in 1978, and its sequel in 1985, The Vampire Lestat.
-Lennox and Rice were also united in tragedy, with Rice’s daughter Michele passing away with leukemia at age six, before she began writing Interview With The Vampire.
-In 1988, Lennox’s son Daniel was stillborn, a trauma that later drove Annie to become a campaigner for women’s healthcare, and ultimately united Lennox and Rice together leading to Lennox to contribute vocals to "Love Song for a Vampire".
+When Lennox was approached to contribute vocals for the Bram Stoker's Dracula soundtrack, she had claimed she had "little interest in Bram Stoker's book".
+Instead, Lennox had claimed that she had developed a fondness for a new series of novels including The Vampire Chronicles, by Anne Rice.
+Rice published the first installment, Interview with the Vampire, in 1976, and its sequel in 1985, The Vampire Lestat.
+Lennox and Rice were also united in tragedy, with Rice's daughter Michele dying of leukemia at age six, before she began writing Interview With The Vampire.
+In 1988, Lennox's son Daniel was stillborn, a trauma that later drove Annie to become a campaigner for women's healthcare, and ultimately united Lennox and Rice, leading to Lennox contributing vocals to "Love Song for a Vampire".

-It is claimed that the trauma and emotion faced by Rice and Lennox contributes to the tender heart of “Love Song for a Vampire”.
+It is claimed that the trauma and emotion faced by Rice and Lennox contribute to the tender heart of "Love Song for a Vampire".
 The song is described as "a vulnerable song about loss, and the feeling of a grief that might go on forever".